Mike Gregory: Playing career

+Gregory was born on 20 May 1964 in Wigan, Lancashire, England.
+He grew up in the Newtown area of Wigan, and attended St John Fisher Catholic High School.
+He played rugby league for local club Wigan St Patricks before turning professional, signing for Warrington in June 1982.

+He made his début for Warrington on 5 September 1982, scoring a try in a 43–5 win against Huyton.
+A month later, he won his first trophy at the club, playing in the 16–0 win against St Helens in the 1982–83 Lancashire Cup final at Central Park.
+Gregory played and scored a try in Warrington's 14–36 defeat by Wigan in the 1990 Challenge Cup Final.

-He made his début for Warrington on Sunday 5 September 1982, and he played his last match for Warrington on Saturday 12 February 1994, making 222 1st team starts and 24 substitute appearances and scoring 45 tries and a total points of 176.
-Gregory played and scored a try in Warrington's 14-36 defeat by Wigan in the 1990 Challenge Cup Final.
+Gregory struggled with injuries during his last few seasons with the club.
+He played his last match for Warrington on Saturday 12 February 1994, making 222 1st team starts and 24 substitute appearances and scoring 45 tries and a total points of 176.

-He captained a Great Britain tour to New Zealand.
-Gregory was selected to go on the 1988 Great Britain tour of Australasia, and scored a try as the Lions upset Australia in the third Ashes test in Sydney.
-He won 20 caps for Great Britain, and played once for the Rest of the World against Australia, in 1988.
+Gregory also won 20 caps for Great Britain between 1987 and 1990.
+Gregory was selected to go on the 1988 Great Britain Lions tour, and scored a try as the Lions upset Australia in the third Ashes test in Sydney.
+He captained the 1990 Great Britain Lions tour to New Zealand.
+He also played in the Rest of the World side against Australia in 1988.

 Gregory's testimonial match at Warrington took place in 1994.
 He is a Warrington Wolves Hall of Fame inductee and Heritage No. 822.